 Once your athletic packet is approved, the Business Office will issue a Clearance Form directly to the coach, which is necessary to participate.

 Insurance Confirmation - This form must be completed and signed by a parent indicating the athlete is covered by health insurance.
 If you do not have insurance, school insurance must be purchased.
-Download here: 2013 -2014 School Insurance or contact the Business Office, 509.354.6006 for the form.
+Download here: 2014 - 2015 Student Insurance Form or contact the Business Office, 509.354.6006 for the form.

 Private School Athletic Form